iSuneast/ComfyUI-WebhookNotifier/README.md

 ## Example

 Connect the output of an image generation node to the WebhookNotifier node's images input, set your webhook URL, and optionally provide additional information in JSON format.
-When image generation is complete, the node will send a POST request to the specified webhook URL.
+When image generation is complete, the node will send a POST request to the specified webhook URL with your custom data.

 ## Debugging

 The node prints debug information to the console, including whether the webhook notification was sent successfully:
+- "Webhook notification started in background" when the webhook thread is started
 - "Webhook notification successful: [status code]" for successful requests
 - "Webhook notification failed: [status code] - [response text]" for failed requests
 - "Error sending webhook: [error message]" for exceptions
+- "Error preparing webhook: [error message]" if there are errors before sending

 ## License